malpercio/sails-hook-fireline/README.md

 * beforeDefinition
 * afterDefinition

-(Refering to model charging from files)
+(Refering to model loading from files, just an object is loaded)

 * beforeLoad
 * afterLoad